aRthur08701244/SwimVG/README.md

 If you want to use multi-gpu training, simply modify the `gpu` in the run_scripts/train.sh.
 Please notice that you should execute this bash script under the first-level directory (the path with train.py).

-To evaluate DETRIS, specify the model file path in test.sh according to your requirements and run the script:
+To evaluate SwimVG, specify the model file path in test.sh according to your requirements and run the script:

 ```
 bash run_scripts/test.sh